 Prime and statewide important farmland soils comprise approximately 16% of the total land area in Mont Vernon.
-In 2014 NRPC listed Mont Vernon as having 458 acres of farm land.
-There are several "hobby farms" in Mont Vernon and one dairy farm, located on Amherst Road.
+In 2014 NRPC listed Mont Vernon as having 458 acres of farmland.
+There are several "hobby farms" in Mont Vernon and two commercial farms.
 Hobby farms, with one or more animals, may have poor grazing practices, too many animals per acre, unrestricted access to streams, poor waste management practices, and poorly drained soils.
 Such farms have limited space and capital with which to construct facilities for animal management.
-They have not traditionally been eligible for cost-sharing grants from federal or State programs.1
+They have not traditionally been eligible for cost-sharing grants from federal or State programs.